G-Devipriya/Neural_network-project/README.md

 ### Approach
 #### Data Processing:
-step 1: Clean and preprocess the dataset to ensure consistency and usability.
+Step 1: Clean and preprocess the dataset to ensure consistency and usability.

-step 2: Engineer features from attributes like order dates and loyalty scores to improve model performance.
+Step 2: Engineer features from attributes like order dates and loyalty scores to improve model performance.

 #### Exploratory Data Analysis (EDA):
-step 1: Visualize customer patterns and behaviors using Seaborn and Matplotlib.
+Step 1: Visualize customer patterns and behaviors using Seaborn and Matplotlib.

-step 2: Identify trends, such as the correlation between loyalty and churn or order frequency and churn rates.
+Step 2: Identify trends, such as the correlation between loyalty and churn or order frequency and churn rates.

 #### Model Development:
-step 1: Train a deep learning model using TensorFlow to predict churn behavior.
+Step 1: Train a deep learning model using TensorFlow to predict churn behavior.

-step 2: Optimize model performance with hyperparameter tuning and feature scaling.
+Step 2: Optimize model performance with hyperparameter tuning and feature scaling.

 #### Deployment:
-step 1: Integrate the trained model into a Streamlit web app for easy access and usability.
+Step 1: Integrate the trained model into a Streamlit web app for easy access and usability.

-step 2: Enable users to input customer data and receive churn predictions in real-time.
+Step 2: Enable users to input customer data and receive churn predictions in real-time.

 #### Key Findings
-step 1: Loyal Customers: Higher loyalty scores significantly reduce the likelihood of churn.
+Step 1: Loyal Customers: Higher loyalty scores significantly reduce the likelihood of churn.

-step 2: Order Frequency: Customers with fewer orders are more likely to churn.
+Step 2: Order Frequency: Customers with fewer orders are more likely to churn.

-step 3: Temporal Patterns: Churn behavior is evenly distributed across different years.
+Step 3: Temporal Patterns: Churn behavior is evenly distributed across different years.